AAChartModel/AAChartKit/README.md

                )
     ;
 ```
--  To draw a bubble chart,you should configure the properties of `AAChartModel` like this:
+-  To draw a bubble chart, you should configure the properties of `AAChartModel` like this:

 ```objective-c